yuxuanxc/tp/docs/UserGuide.md

 Examples:
 * `list-itinerary` followed by `delete 2` deletes the 2nd itinerary from the list.

+#### 3.4.4 Finding an itinerary: `find-itinerary`

+Finds itineraries from the current list of itineraries which contain the keyword(s).

+Format: `find-itinerary KEYWORD [MORE_KEYWORDS]`

+* The search is case-insensitive. e.g `japan` will match `Japan`
+* The order of the keywords does not matter. e.g. `Okinawa Japan` will match `Japan Okinawa`
+* Only the name of the itinerary will be searched.
+* Only full words will be matched e.g. `Jap` will not match `Japan`

+Examples:
+* `find-itinerary Japan` returns `Japan Okinawa` and `Japan Tokyo`<br>

+#### 3.4.5 Listing all itineraries: `list-itinerary`

+Shows all itineraries.

+Format: `list-itinerary`

-#### 3.4.7 Clearing all itineraries : `clear-itinerary`
+#### 3.4.6 Clearing all itineraries : `clear-itinerary`

 Clears all itineraries.

 Format: `clear-itinerary`

+#### 3.4.7 Showing an itinerary: `show-itinerary`

+Selects an itinerary to be shown, from the current list of itineraries.

+Format: `show-itinerary INDEX`

+* Shows the itinerary at the specified `INDEX`.
+* The index refers to the index number shown in the displayed itinerary list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `show-itinerary 3` shows the 3rd itinerary in the list of itineraries.

 ### 3.5 Itinerary Attraction Features
 Itinerary attractions are attractions added to an itinerary, but with the added start/end time field.
 These commands deal with attractions that are found in an itinerary.

 <span style="display:block;align:center">![Diagram explaining Itinerary Attraction](images/ItineraryAttraction.PNG)</span>